oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/domain-creation-images.md

 WDT executable using these images, then the operator uses them to manage the domain.

-**Note:**  These images are _only_ used for creating the domain and will not be used to update the domain.
+**NOTE**:  These images are _only_ used for creating the domain and will not be used to update the domain.

 ### Configuration